-The issue is the taxability of the transfer, to a partnership, of realty jointly owned by both partners.
+The issue is the taxability of the transfer, to a partnership, of realty jointly owned by all partners.
 Code Section 12-21-380 reads, in part:

-A deed, instrument, or writing whereby any lands, tenements, or other realty sold is granted, assigned, transferred, or otherwise conveyed to , or vested in, the purchaser or any other person by his direction when the consideration or value of the interest of property conveyed exclusive of the value of any lien or encumbrance remaining thereon at the time of sale exceeds one hundred dollars and does not exceed five hundred dollars must be taxed one dollar and ten cents and for each additional five hundred dollars, or fractional part thereof, one dollar and ten cents. (emphasis added)
+A deed, instrument, or writing whereby any lands, tenements, or other realty sold is granted, assigned, transferred, or otherwise conveyed to, or vested in, the purchaser or any value of the interest of property conveyed exclusive of the value of any lien or encumbrance remaining thereon at the time of sale exceeds one hundred dollars and does not exceed five hundred dollars must be taxed one dollar and ten cents and for each additional five hundred dollars, or fractional part thereof, one dollar and ten cents. (emphasis added)